Author Saaz Aggarwal interview with AnuReviews.

 Yes – I sit in front of my laptop pretty much all day long – though I spend so much time on Facebook that a lot of people think I don’t have a life J

 Saaz Aggarwal: I enjoy ghostwriting very much and don’t do it for glory.
 Here’s something I wrote for Open magazine which describes my philosophy of ghostwriting.

 To me, it’s a skill at which I excel and the biggest recognition is when the reader reads to the end of the work, enjoying and reveling in the voice of my subject – and then realizes with a start that it was actually written by someone else.
 Of course, the second-biggest thrill is when others appreciate this skill by asking me to ghost-write for them.

 One of my most successful books was There’s No Such Thing as a Self-Made Man, the memoirs of PP Chhabria who came to Pune to work as a servant in the home of a relative and is today the Chairman of Finolex.

 Tell us about black-and-white fountain publishing house?

-Saaz Aggarwal: For years I wrote a book-review column and in 2009 I started blogging the books I was reading; by then it was mostly south Asian books.
-I was discussing possible names with my children and we came up with black-and-white fountain – basically representing the happy proliferation of the written word, and ‘black-and-white’ also denoting the calm, matter-of-fact, and unpretentious obvious.
+Saaz Aggarwal: For years I wrote a book-review column.
+And in 2009 I started blogging the books I was reading; by then it was mostly south Asian books.
+I was discussing possible names with my children.
+We came up with black-and-white fountain.
+Basically representing the happy proliferation of the written word, and ‘black-and-white’ also denoting the calm, matter-of-fact, and unpretentious obvious.